Shareholders of Intuitive Surgical, Inc. (NASDAQ:ISRG), maker of the da Vinci Robotic Surgical System, have endured a perplexing couple of months.

 First, several members of the medical community began questioning whether the company’s machine was necessarily helping hysterectomy patients.
 Then yesterday, the company came out with earnings that well exceeded expectations, only to see the stock dive further today.

-The results It's never good to live and die by expectations; but Intuitive Surgical, Inc. (NASDAQ:ISRG) clearly brought in and made more money last quarter than many were expecting.
+It’s never good to live and die by expectations; but Intuitive Surgical, Inc. (NASDAQ:ISRG) clearly brought in and made more money last quarter than many were expecting.

 The business itself is divided into three divisions.
 The first, Instruments, is responsible for selling disposable parts that a hospital must buy in order to perform certain surgeries.
 The second, Systems, is the one actually selling the da Vinci robots to hospitals.
 The third, much smaller division is Service, which visits hospital sites to make sure the machines continue to function properly.